onap/dcaegen2/docs/sections/design-components/component-specification/docker-specification.rst

 |                                |         | executed                  |
 +--------------------------------+---------+---------------------------+

-Consul will use the `Docker exec
+Platform will use the `Docker exec
 API <https://docs.docker.com/engine/api/v1.29/#tag/Exec>`__ to
 periodically call your script in your container.
 It will examine the script result to identify whether your component is healthy.
 Your